jdereg/json-io/user-guide.md

 >- [ ] Initialize the list of classes on the non-customized list.
 All prior associations will be dropped and this `Collection` will establish the new list.

+### Non-Referenceable Classes (Opposite of Instance Folding)
+For small immutable classes, no need to use @id/@ref with them, as they are effectively primitives.
+All primitives, primitive wrappers, BigInteger, BigDecimal, Atomic*, java.util.Date, String, Class, are automatically marked as non-referenceable.
+You can add more immutable classes of your own.
+The side-effect of this is that it could change the "shape" of your graph, if you were counting on two different fields that point to the same String/BigDecimal/Integer to have the same == instance.
+Rarely a concern, however, if you have a lot of the same value, say Integer(0) and expect all those to collapse to the same value, they won't Each one would be read in as its own instance.
+>#### `boolean`isNonReferenceableClass(`Class`)
+>- [ ] Checks if a class is non-referenceable.
+Returns`true`if the passed in class is considered a non-referenceable class.
+>#### `Collection<Class>` getNonReferenceableClasses()
+>- [ ] Returns a`Collection`of all non-referenceable classes.
+>#### `WriteOptions`addNonReferenceableClass(`Class`)
+>- [ ] Adds a class to be considered "non-referenceable."
+Examples are the built-in primitives.
 ---
 ## Javascript
 Included is a small Javascript utility (`jsonUtil.js` in the root folder) that will take a JSON output